AkilTDixon/BasicAI/README.md

-While Unity has its own built-in method for implementing pathfinding, I created my own custom method for finding an obstacle-free path to a specific point.
+While Unity has its own built-in method for implementing pathfinding, I created my own custom method for finding an obstacle-free path to a specific point using recursive raycasting.